-- Training will be provided to the relevant members of staff to ensure they are up-to-date with the RSE and health education curriculum - Training will also be scheduled around any updated guidance on the curriculum and any new developments, such as "sexting", which may need to be addressed in relation to the curriculum
+- Training will be provided to the relevant members of staff to ensure they are up-to-date with the RSE and health education curriculum - Training will also be scheduled around any updated guidance on the curriculum and any new developments, such as "sexting", which may need to be addressed in relation to the curriculum assist from time-to-time with the delivery of the RSE and health education curriculum but will be expected to comply with the provisions of this policy.

-10. Working with external agencies
+10. Working with External Agencies